 Priority Action 2.2: Develop drug treatment information systems that record the number of patients treated, diagnoses, clinical history, and available information on treatment outcomes.

-Belize has a national system for the collection of data on the number of patients treated, diagnoses, clinical history, and available information on treatment outcomes.
+Antigua and Barbuda has no national system for the collection of data on the number of patients treated, diagnoses, clinical history, or available information on treatment outcomes.